Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The flu is a special concern for people in hospitals and long-term care facilities.
 To help prevent the spread of flu, many hospitals and nursing homes take these steps:

 Healthcare providers wash their hands or use an alcohol-based hand cleaner before and after treating each patient.

 People with the flu have private rooms and bathrooms or share a room with someone with the same infection.

-All health care workers are encouraged or required to have flu shots.
+All healthcare workers are encouraged or required to get flu shots.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |